LaurentLoi/Tool-Box/src/app/modules/search-bar/README.md

-## Modal messages module
+## Search-bar module

-A quite simple modal messaging system.
+A quite simple search-bar system.

 This module is using [Bootstrap 5.0](https://getbootstrap.com/docs/5.0/getting-started/introduction/) for an easy rendering.

-A raw version without Boostrap is available on this branch: [**MODAL-rawCSS**](https://github.com/LaurentLoi/Tool-Box/tree/MODAL-rawCSS).

-*raw css - except some functional parts in modal.component.scss*.

 ---